 9. Using your data for marketing

-When you sign up to TransferGo, we assume you want us to contact you with offers and promotions.
-Your data allows us to tailor our offers to you, so they’re more likely to interest you.
+When you sign up to TransferGo, we give you the opportunity to opt in to offers and promotions.
+If you choose to opt in, we then use your data to tailor offers to you, so they’re more likely to interest you.
+You can opt out again at any time by going to the Settings in your app or browser.
 You can adjust your preferences, or tell us you don't want to hear from us, at any time.
 Just use the 'Privacy' section within the Settings section of the TransferGo app or click on the unsubscribe links on any marketing message we send you.
 We won't pass your details on to any outside organisations for their marketing purposes without your permission.